NemoAndrea/blog/_posts/2023-02-26-Anycubic_DLP_teardown.md

 ![](../assets/photon-ultra/optical_engine.jpg)

-The unit itself is pretty compact, measureing about 10cm along its longest axis.
+The unit itself is pretty compact, measuring about 10cm along its longest axis.
 It can be translated along the optical axis with a basic screw in the back and the projection lenses seem to have some adjustment too, probably to change the focal point of the optic, which should of course coincide with the bottom of the resin vat in the 3D printer.
 The top panel covering the optics has a thick layer of opaque glue, which probably serves to prevent any UV light leak.

 ![](../assets/photon-ultra/proejctor_size.JPG)